charud/depo/README.md

 Depo
 ====

-A shellscript for deploying node.js applications on a remote server using git and virtualhosts
+A shellscript for deploying node.js applications on a remote server using ssh, git and virtualhosts

 On your client(s) (depo.sh)
 --------------------------